LaoluNET/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that sets the permission to the file hello as followsGroup
+script that sets the mode of the file hello to this